psquared-dev/notes/mongodb.md

-to list all the dbs
+To list all the dbs:

 ```js
 show dbs